YifanYang2000/Weather-Tracker/README.md

 ## Getting Started
 ### Prerequisites
 You will need to have Node.js installed. <br />
-You will need to have create-react-app installed.
+You will need to have create-react-app installed. <br />
 You will need to disable web security disabled on your browser<br />

 ### Installing